Month by Month Follow Along

 How I Built The 26 Guest Post Links

 26 guest posts works out to about 1 a day.
 I asked the publishers to skip attribution where possible and most did.
 These were mostly low authority niche specific sites.

 Only 3 of the sites had a DR above 50.
 Only 4 were 30 or 40.

 The rest of the 22 links?
 DR 10s and 20s.

-I didn’t do anything special here besides building bulk prospecting lists > bulk finding email > bulk sending emails > bulk sending follow-ups and working with whoever shows interest.
+For outreach, I didn’t do anything special here besides building bulk prospecting lists > bulk finding email > bulk sending emails > bulk sending follow-ups and working with whoever shows interest.